Iraneus/betamedneed/index.md

 # Get quality medical care when & where you need it

-You can order your drugs and get the medical care you need for brain and nervous system health anytime, anywhere.
+You can quickly get the medical care you need for brain health anytime, anywhere.